webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Going from uniform buffers to storage buffers is trivial as shown at the top of the article on storage buffers.
 Vertex buffers are only used in vertex shaders.
 They are more complex because they require describing the data layout to WebGPU.
-Textures are most complex as they have tons of types and options.
+Textures are the most complex as they have tons of types and options.

-I'm a little bit worried these article will be boring at first.
+I'm a little bit worried these articles will be boring at first.
 Feel free to jump around if you'd like.
 Just remember if you don't understand something you probably need to read or review these basics.
-Once we get the basics down we'll start going over actual techniques.
+Once we get the basics down, we'll start going over actual techniques.

 One other thing.
 All of the example programs can be edited live in the webpage.